 No independent third-party verification Definition by Raw Milk Cheesemakers Association: Cheese produced from milk that, prior to setting the curd, has not been heated above the temperature of the milk (104°F, 40°C) at the time of milking and that the cheese produced from that milk shall be aged for 60 days or longer at a temperature of not less than 35°F (2°C) in accordance with U.S. FDA regulations.
-This claim does not give any information about how dairy animals were managed Service (AMS):
+This claim does not give any information about how dairy animals were managed and whether this was an intensive or pasture-based system rBST/rBGH free